Access to the Museum site and the airfield area is restricted, but the "Communal" side of the base is generally accessible to all.

 So - you are planning to visit Grafton Underwood, to explore your father's (uncle's, grandfather's,...)
 WWII airfield.
 The first thing you should know is that assistance is available, if you want it or need it, at every step of the way to advise and guide you on your journey.
 The best part is that this advice, assistance and guidance is provided to visitors by volunteers without charge.

 Just explain who you are, and who your 384th service member is - or the source of your interest if not related.
-You should also use the other features on the website to learn about his assignments, promotions, and combat missions - having that information will suggest to Matt and the others which areas of the airfield might hold particular interest for you.
+You should also use the other features on the website to learn about his assignments, promotions, and combat missions - having that information will suggest to the Team which areas of the airfield might hold particular interest for you.

 Another option would be a commercial tour operator, such as British Tours⇗.
 [NOTE: Neither 384thBombGroup.com nor 384th Bomb Group, Inc., endorse any service provider, or receive any consideration therefrom.]